-IEEE International Symposium on Hardware Oriented Security and Trust (HOST) aims to facilitate the rapid growth of hardware-based security research and development, and to highlight new results in the area of hardware security.
-For the fourth year, HOST will organize a multi-session (90-minuite or 150-minute each) hardware security tutorial to take place on the first day of the program (May 4, 2020).
-HOST 2020 invites original contributions for tutorial sessions related to, but not limited to, the following:
+The IEEE International Symposium on Hardware Oriented Security and Trust (HOST) aims to facilitate the rapid growth of hardware-based security research and development, and to highlight new results in the area of hardware security.
+HOST 2023 will organize a multi-session (90-minuite or 150-minute each) hardware security tutorial to take place on the first day of the program (May 1, 2023).
+We invite contributions to the tutorial sessions related to, but not limited to, the following topics:

-HOST welcomes tutorials that target a broad audience - for both beginners as well as professionals in the hardware security and trust field.
+HOST welcomes tutorials that target a broad audience - for both beginners and professionals in the hardware security and trust field.
 Hence, tutorials should include a mixture of both introductory and in-depth content.
 Any prerequisites required by the participants must be clearly specified in the proposal (see submission guidelines below).

 Tutorial proposals should be 3-4 pages in length and must include the following sections:

-All proposals should be submitted to the HOST 2020 Tutorial EasyChair website at https://easychair.org/conferences/?conf=host2020.
+All tutorial proposals must be submitted to the HOST 2023 EasyChair website at https://easychair.org/conferences/?conf=host2023.

 December 16, 2022: Deadline for tutorial proposals